FredericWantiez/AdvancedPS.jl/docs/src/index.md

-# AdvancedPS: Particle Filters for Julia
+# AdvancedPS: Particle Samplers for Julia

 This is a lightweight package that implements particle based Monte Carlo algorithms for the [Turing](https://turing.ml/stable/) ecosystem.